Between Forest & Sea

-That said, our Connectivity Coordinator, Jonah Edwards, is reaching out to local providers to see how we can bring in as much bandwidth as possible given our budget.
+That said, our Connectivity Coordinator, Jonah Edwards, working with local providers to erect two towers, bringing in as much bandwidth as possible.
 If you'd like to pitch in and help with connectivity, please contact us at firstname.lastname@example.org.
-(Anyone feel like erecting a tower?)
+We hope to have 200-300 Mbps with any luck.

 Take a Break

 DWeb Camp is hiking distance away from the Pacific coast, a private lake, Gazos Creek, rugged bike paths, and fields of native wildflowers perfect for star gazing each night.
 On your way home, stop by the historic Pigeon Point Lighthouse or the town of Pescadero that dates back to the California Gold Rush.